MonkDev/standards/git.md

 ===

-1. Repository names should be lowercase and dasherized (i.e., `my-project-name`) unless there's an existing naming convention within the language, framework, etc. of the project.
+1. Repository names should be lowercase and dasherized (e.g., `my-project-name`) unless there's an existing naming convention within the language, framework, etc. of the project.
-2. Branch names should be lowercase and dasherized (i.e., `my-feature-branch`).
+2. Branch names should be lowercase and dasherized (e.g., `my-feature-branch`).
 Use a thoughful name that explains the changes in the branch without being overly verbose or vague.
+Prefix the branch name with an issue number, if applicable (e.g. `123-fix-for-some-bug`).

 Workflow
 --------